Who Makes Costco's Food Court Hot Dogs?

 After you've picked up your Costco hot dog, you might stop at the condiments station to add a drizzle of ketchup, mustard, and relish.
 Don't forget the beloved diced onions, which returned in 2023.
 But if this simple hot dog doesn't sound appealing enough, there are a few ways to make it even more delicious.
 While there's no official secret menu, customers have thought up a number of creative Costco food court hacks, including for the hot dog.

 The most novel way to enjoy a Costco hot dog is to swap its bun for a slice of pizza.
-Sprinkle parmesan cheese and red chili flakes on top, which you can request at the counter.
+Sprinkle Parmesan cheese and red chili flakes on top, which you can request at the counter.
 Coined the "Costco taco" or "pizza dog" by innovative eaters, the hack can be found tried and tested across social media.
 And those who try it seem to greatly enjoy it.
+You could even combine your pizza dog with a chicken bake to create the "Jochizza," arguably Costco's most unhinged food court menu hack.

-While you can no longer enjoy a Costco chili dog, as the retailer sadly discontinued its food court chili — one of many food court items that didn't stand the test of time — you can always turn your hot dog into a chili dog at home.
+While you can no longer enjoy a Costco chili dog, as the retailer sadly dropped its food court chili from menus — one of many discontinued food court items that didn't stand the test of time — you can always turn your hot dog into a chili dog at home.
 In fact, Costco members sometimes even bring their own gourmet toppings to customize their franks to their liking while they're fresh and hot.